 Gratitude is a great emotion because I feel as though its the compass of all the rest, or could reset such a compass.

-Gratitude came up on a podcast where a guy challenged himself to write a lot of thank you cards.
+John Israel appeared on theOneThing podcast to discuss how he challenged himself to write thank you cards.

 One of the things that interesting about gratitude is that it implies a deep acceptance of things as they are.